 Drover Tom Cole led the first known cattle drive in 1911,

 and in 1959, drover Mal Brown led the last.
 There were only thirty-five known drives, which seems incredible given the huge amount of resources taken to construct and maintain it.
+Eileen Lanningan was the only known female drover.
 Through the war years Ben Taylor led numerous drives, and in the 1950's several drives were led by the colourful Wally Dowling, who wrote poetry under the nom de plume "The Mad Desert Rat".
+We will visit many historical sites of droving significance.

 In the early 1960s, the area around the Percival Lakes